-What does the app interface sometimes change to red?
+Why does the app interface sometimes change to red?

-The Battery Saver interface changes to red when you need to recharge your battery or Stop Apps (because too many are running in the background).
+The Battery Saver interface changes to red when you need to recharge your battery or stop apps (because too many are running in the background).
 When the app screen is green, no actions are necessary.

 Why did I stop receiving notifications from some of my apps?